camunda/camunda-bpm-examples/servicetask/service-invocation-asynchronous/README.md

 # Asynchronous Service Invocation

-This Quickstart demonstrates how to implement an asynchronous service invocation using a Signalable Activity Behavior.
+This Quickstart demonstrates how to implement an asynchronous service invocation using a Signallable Activity Behavior.
 We learn

 * How to implement the Signallable Activity Behavior Interface,